SonOfLilit/blesstest/README.md

 ## Core Concepts

 1. **Harness Function:** A Python function decorated with `@blesstest.harness`.
 This function takes a Pydantic model instance as input (which defines the scenario to be tested) and returns a Pydantic model instance as output (which defines the assertions to be made).
 Aim for a single harness that captures most/all complexity in your project with a minimal interface.
-2. **Test Definition Files (`.blesstest.json`):** JSON files that define individual test cases or variations.
+2. **Test Definition Files (`.blesstest.jsonc` or `blesstest.json`):** JSON files that define individual test cases or variations.
 Each top-level key in the JSON represents a test case.

 ## How to Use